Updated 6/27/2026

 The Lord has also appointed elders to shepherd His flock in this present age.
 They are to “shepherd the flock of God which is among you, serving as overseers,” not as lords over those entrusted to them, but as examples to the flock (1 Peter 5:2–3).
 They must hold fast the faithful word, able “by sound doctrine, both to exhort and convict those who contradict” (Titus 1:9).
 They watch over souls as those who must give account (Hebrews 13:17).
 Through their teaching, example, and oversight, they serve the quarry-work of God, nourishing the flock, guarding against wolves, and helping to ensure that the spiritual building rises in truth and love.

 All these visible realities—the gathering, the ordinances, discipline, and oversight—are not ends in themselves.
-They are appointed means through which the Father, the Son, and the Spirit pursue the deeper work of forming living stones for the Temple of God.
+They are appointed means through which the Father, the Son, and the Holy Spirit pursue the deeper work of forming living stones for the Temple of God.
 Where these means function faithfully, the local assembly becomes a concentrated expression of the quarry’s purpose.
 To despise a faithful local assembly, to neglect baptism or the Supper, to resist discipline or to reject spiritual oversight, is to resist one of the Father’s most direct instruments of formation.

 Yet it must be said with equal clarity that not every assembly bearing Christ’s name functions as a faithful setting of the quarry.
 As the next section will show, the visible kingdom community in this age has been deeply leavened, and many believers find that the circumstances the Father uses most searchingly to shape them are not the comforts of a healthy congregation but the pain of being without one—or of being formed against the very structures that claim His name.